Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Introduction

 \section{Introduction}

-\lettrine{I}{mage-to-image} translation (I2I) is a technique that transforms an image from one domain to another while preserving its original content \cite{Saharia2021, Dhariwal2021, I2ISeo2023, Park2019, I2IIsmael2023, I2ITasar2020, I2IZhang2023, I2ISokolov2023}.
-This is useful for various applications such as super-resolution, inpainting, image decompression, and domain adaptation.
-In the context of remote sensing, I2I is useful when images acquired from different sensors need to be compared.
-For example, a deep learning model that learns from paired images can translate a low-resolution optical image to a high-resolution optical image or vice versa.
-Thus, synthetic versions of high-resolution images from low-resolution ones can be created, which are useful when the original high-resolution images are not available or too costly to acquire.
-However, I2I in this context is challenging because of the differences in spatial and spectral characteristics, noise levels, and geometric distortions of the heterogeneous images.
-Therefore, an I2I model needs to learn how to preserve the content and structure of the source image while adapting to the style and resolution of the target domain.
+\lettrine{I}{mage-to-image} translation (I2I) involves transforming an image from one data domain to another while preserving its original content.
+This technique is useful for applications such as super-resolution, inpainting, image decompression, and domain adaptation \cite{Saharia2021, Dhariwal2021, I2ISeo2023, Park2019, I2IIsmael2023, I2ITasar2020, I2IZhang2023, I2ISokolov2023}.

+In remote sensing, I2I is valuable when comparing images from different sensors.
+For example, a deep learning model can translate a low-resolution domain $A$ optical image to a high-resolution domain $B$ optical image.This creates synthetic high-resolution images from low-resolution ones, which are useful when original high-resolution images are unavailable, costly, or affected by weather conditions.
+However, I2I in this context is challenging due to differences in spatial and spectral characteristics, noise levels, and geometric distortions specific to each sensor.
+Therefore, an I2I model must preserve the content and structure of the source image while adapting to the radiometric properties and spatial resolution of the target domain.
-We address the shortcomings of existing I2I methods \cite{CDFang2023, I2IZhang2023, I2ISeo2023, CDLi2021, Xiao2023} for remote sensing imaging, which focus on patch-level translation and do not account for the variability of optical images due to multiple factors.
-Also, so far, no other work has proposed an algorithm that performs domain adaptation and super-resolution as a singular task using denoising diffusion models (DDM).
-A novel optical-to-optical translation approach is hereby propose.
-It leverages Denoising Diffusion Models (DDM) \cite{Ho2020}, which have superior image generation performance and avoid the problems of GANs and their variants \cite{mansourifar_i3eaccess2022}, such as mode-collapse and undesired hallucinations.
-We aim to achieve domain-robust and high-quality I2I translation using DDMs, which are used by several leading AI companies for image generation.

-The proposed DDM-based method differs from the standard framework commonly used in traditional computer vision tasks \cite{ho2022classifierfree, Saharia2021, Dhariwal2021, Song2020, Nichol2021, Wang2022}, as we have observed that the latter produces results that are highly inconsistent with neighboring patches, creating checkerboard-like images when patches are combined for a larger area.
-In contribution to this effect, the classifier-guided Denoising Diffusion Implicit Model (DDIM) \cite{ho2022classifierfree, Song2020} seems to get confused by the high variability of colors between training patches when their features are very similar.
-This causes the generation of patches whose overall colorization is highly inaccurate.
-Our method tackle this problem by using color-standardization pre and post processing procedures carefully tailored to the optical-to-optical translation task.